 For those who don’t know, the Holy Island of Lindisfarne in Northumberland is connected to the mainland by a causeway road that gets covered by the North Sea twice a day when the tide comes in.

 The Council issues safe crossing timetables, which you can check to tell you when it is safe to cross, and when it isn’t.
 These are available online, and are posted either side of the causeway.
-As of late 2019 there are also large electronic signs letting people know what the safe crossing times are for the day (as these are new, we don’t yet know how effective they are, but my guess is they’ll likely help reduce the number of incidents).
+As of late 2019 there were also large electronic signs letting people know what the safe crossing times are for the day, which seemed to help, but the council did not manage to keep them showing the correct dates, and after a few occasions when they showed wrong crossing times (including one occasion when they caused drivers to follow them blindly and drive into the sea), the council gave up, and now they are only showing a general warning to check tide times.

 Despite these measures, every year some motorists ignore the advertised safe crossing times – not realising how quickly the North Sea rises on the flat surface on which the causeway road lies – and thus they get trapped by the rising tide and their car submerged.